If you visit Kaohsiung, explore Shoushan (壽山), the monkey mountain. In this guide, I explain how to get there.

 - Bring with you a lot of water, you’ll need it.

-- Better if you don’t bring any food, but if you do pay attention to the monkeys: they love to steal it from people.
+- Please don’t bring any food, but if you do, pay attention to the monkeys: they love to steal it from people.

 - Avoid staring at the money right in their eyes: they’ll consider it a challenge and might even attack you.
 It happens more often than you would think.